Nordix/metal3-clusterapi-docs/lb-haproxy-study/README.md

   * Sidecar and HAProxy containers share the same volume so that sidecar can update HAProxy config directly to **/etc/haproxy/haproxy.cfg**
   * Sidecar periodically reads the status of configmap and if configmap is changed, it will update master node IP addresses **/etc/haproxy/haproxy.cfg** and then exec to HAProxy container and restarts HAProxy process with systemctl command
   * Sidecar and HAProxy can use 'shareProcessNamespace:true' and thus Sidecar can reboot HAProxy by killing its process
+  * Alternatively a daemonset pod could be deleted to force cfg-file reading but this would require kubectl and is not preferred due to security reasons
+  * Test environment can be found in LB-HAProxy-ds-sc directory

 * Option2, HAProxy reads configmap which is mounted as a volume
   * A delay (~60 sec) is identified when configmap is modified until the HAProxy sees the change, not seen as an issue at least for now